Simo-dg/Planes/README.md

 # Planes
+## About
+This project is intended for educational purposes.
+It serves as a practical application of various Python libraries including Selenium for web scraping, BeautifulSoup for parsing HTML, and Folium for data visualization.
+The project demonstrates how to extract data from websites, manipulate and process the data, and visualize the results in a meaningful way.

+Please note that this project should be used responsibly and in accordance with the terms of service of the websites being scraped.
+Always respect the rules and regulations of web scraping to ensure ethical use of this project.
 This Python script is designed to scrape flight data from a website and create an interactive map to visualize flight routes.
 The script uses Selenium for web scraping and BeautifulSoup for parsing HTML.
 It also uses Folium to create interactive maps.
 ## Getting Started